TEXT-S&P summary: PT Profesional Telekomunikasi Indonesia

 We could lower the rating if the company undertakes large debt-financed tower

-acquisitions, such that we expect the debt-to-EBITDA ratio to remain more than
+portfolio acquisitions, such that we expect the ratio of debt to EBITDA to

-4.5x for a prolonged period.
-We could also downgrade Protelindo if the
+remain more than 4.5x for a prolonged period.
+We could also downgrade

-improve.
-We could also upgrade the company if we expect it to strengthen and
+diversity.
+We could also upgrade the company if we expect it to improve and

 3.5x or lower.